 I often receive calls from current and former employees concerned that an employer has violated their HIPAA rights.
 HIPAA, or the Health Insurance Portability and Accountability Act of 1996, was enacted to ensure protection of protected health information or personally identifiable health information (PHI).
 In general, HIPAA protects from unauthorized disclosure any PHI pertaining to a consumer of health care services.
 The common relevant question, in the context of employment law, is whether employers are covered by HIPAA and therefore required to abide by the HIPAA privacy rules.

-Most Employers are Not “Convered Entities” Under HIPAA
+Most Employers are Not “Covered Entities” Under HIPAA

 Employees are often concerned that employers, who may have gained information about employee health conditions through leave requests or requests for accommodation, have improperly shared that information with other employees.
 For example, a supervisor may learn an employee is receiving radiation treatments for cancer, but the employee may prefer that information remain private from other employees.
 Individuals are often surprised to learn that many employers are not “covered entities” under HIPAA and therefore aren’t bound by those rules.
 In other words, HIPAA does not prevent an employer from sharing employee health information with other employees in most cases.